Karl Kaufmann: Wartime activities

 At the start of the Second World War on 1 September 1939, Kaufmann was appointed Reich Defense Commissioner for Wehrkreis (Military District) X which encompassed his Gau as well as Gau Schleswig-Holstein, and most of Gaue Weser-Ems and Eastern Hanover.
 After the Allied bombing raid of 15–16 September 1941 resulted in over 600 homeless in Hamburg, Kaufmann petitioned Hitler to allow him to deport local Jews so that he could confiscate their property to rehouse bombed-out Germans.
 Hitler quickly agreed, and the deportations began the following month, in this instance to the Łódź Ghetto in Poland.
 It is estimated that some 10,000 Hamburg Jews ultimately died during his tenure.

 A member of the National Socialist Motor Corps (NSKK), Kaufmann was promoted to NSKK-Obergruppenführer on 20 April 1941.
 On 30 January 1942, Kaufmann was promoted to SS-Obergruppenführer.

 On 30 May 1942, as leader of Germany's largest seaport, Kaufmann was named Reichskommissar (Reich Commissioner) for Overseas Shipping.
 As such, he shared in the responsibility for supplying overseas elements of Germany's Wehrmacht, such as the Afrika Korps.
 On 24 August 1942 he was additionally named as Reich Defense Commissioner for the Northern Coast (German Bight).
 On 16 November 1942, the jurisdiction of the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, and he retained control only over Gau Hamburg and the German Bight.

 The bombing of Hamburg between 24 July and 3 August 1943 ("Operation Gomorrah") resulted in massive material destruction and unprecedented loss of life, estimated at nearly 40,000.

+On 20 July 1944, immediately after the failed attempt to assassinate Adolf Hitler, orders were sent out by the plotters for the Army to arrest local Nazi leaders.
+In most places, however, this did not occur.
+In Hamburg, Kaufmann and the local Army District Commander were friends.
+They sat together and joked about which of them should arrest the other until the situation was clarified.

 Like all Gauleiters, on 18 October 1944, Kaufmann was made commander of the Volkssturm in his Gau and began plans to defend the city.
 However, on 3 April 1945 in a meeting at Hitler's Berlin bunker, Kaufmann expressed doubt about the ability to defend the heavily damaged city and asked Hitler to declare Hamburg an open city.
 Hitler responded by relieving him as Reich Defense Commissioner for the German Bight.
 However, on 2 May 1945, Grossadmiral Karl Dönitz who had been appointed Reichspräsident by Hitler before his suicide, agreed to surrender Hamburg without a fight.
 Accordingly, the military commander in Hamburg, Generalmajor Alwin Wolz, on 3 May surrendered the city to the British army which marched into Hamburg later that day.
 Kaufmann was arrested and interned on 4 May 1945.
 On route to being transferred to Nuremberg, he was involved in an auto accident resulting in a severe head injury which required a lengthy hospitalization.